Keek

-Keek was a free online social networking service that allowed its users to upload video status updates, which were called "keeks".
-Users could post keeks to the Keek website using a webcam or via the Keek mobile apps for iPhone, Windows Phone, BlackBerry, or Android.
+Keek is a free online social networking service that allowed its users to upload video status updates, which are called "keeks".
+Users can post keeks to the Keek website using a webcam or via the Keek mobile apps for iPhone, Windows Phone, BlackBerry, or Android.
 Users could also reply back with text or video comments, known as "keekbacks", and share content to other major social media networks.
 There was also an embed option so users could embed their keeks into a blog or website.

 Origins

 The word "Keek" comes from Scots and means a look, especially a quick one.
 Keek Inc. is based in Toronto, Ontario, Canada, and has around 45 employees.
 Keek launched in early 2011 to "create a social network that was more authentic and personal.
 We are committed to delivering the fastest, most engaging social video experience," CEO Isaac Raichyk said in an interview.

 Reception

 Keek has been described as "the Twitter for video", "Instagram of video" and a "micro version of YouTube". and is often compared to a combination of other major social media networks such as Facebook, YouTube, Tumblr and Twitter.
 "Keek is more like a combination of YouTube, Facebook and Twitter than its direct competitors."

 "What makes Keek different is that it focuses on short, personal video uploads.
 A 'keek' can only be 36 seconds long, and is usually uploaded directly from a webcam or smartphone camera.
 So unlike many of the professional vloggers floating around on YouTube, the content is less polished – but also far quicker and reactive.
 Think of it like Twitter or Tumblr, only this time focused solely on video."

 Keek has been described as a "new wave in social media technology" in reaction to the growth it received in 2012.